eeshvardasikcm/shrota-dev/sadhana-dev/README.md

 ## Productivity Free From Desire, Fear and Anger
 _vigatecchā-bhaya-krodho_ ।।
-Having put the mind into Sankhya Yoga and Dhyana Yoga meditations, fear and anger origonating from material desire are mitigated.
+Having put the mind into Sankhya Yoga and Dhyana Yoga meditations, fears and angers originating from material desirs are mitigated.
 With _adhibautika_ awareness,
 we may work in _karma-mishra-bhakti-yoga_ with consistent health, steady productivity,